2022 Housing Legislation

 SB400 Omnibus Housing Bill

 SB400 will significantly limit local authority relating to development projects.
-SB400 is a bill incompletely titled relative to training and procedures for Zoning and Planning Boards and relative to financial investments and incentives for affordable housing development.
+SB400 is a bill incompletely titled relative to training and procedures for zoning and planning boards and relative to financial investments and incentives for affordable housing development.
 The bill actually contains several provisions which reduce the authority of local land-use boards as well as the Board of Selectmen.
-This bill was narrowly passed the Senate on 3/17/2022.
+This bill was narrowly passed the NH Senate on 3/17/2022.
 It is supported by development lobbyists and special interest groups, who are expected to continue to push for passage.
-I will describe the problematic aspects that are specific to each board below:
+I will describe the problematic aspects that are specific to each board below.

 Unreasonable Time Constraint Added for Planning and Zoning Boards